jonhue/notifications-rails/notification-pusher/README.md

 #### Defining a pusher

-You define pushers in your `NotificationPusher` configuration.
+You define pushers in your `NotificationPusher` configuration (`config/initializers/notification-pusher.rb`).
 Using:

 ```ruby
 NotificationPusher.configure do |config|